Koga-MD/DL-Tauopathies/README.md

 </div><BR>
 <div>
 <B>4.
 Other files</B><BR>
-The image data (Data.zip and Test.zip) and tuned models (Model1.weights, Model2.weights, and Model3.weights) used in the paper are available from our Zenodo repository.
+The image data (Data.zip and Test.zip) and tuned models (Model1.weights, Model2.weights, and Model3.weights) used in the paper are available from our Zenodo repository (https://zenodo.org/record/5082081).
 </div>